top of page

 • janinebradley3

-However, the silent 'e' also protects 's' at the end of words so it's not mistaken for a plural.
-Think the words like nurse and sparse.
+• The silent 'e' also protects 's' at the end of words, so it's not mistaken for a plural.
+Think the words like "nurse" and "sparse".

 bottom of page